-Pamela Paul is the editor of The New York Times Book Review and oversees all books coverage at The New York Times.
-She is also the host of the weekly Book Review podcast for The Times.
-She is the author and editor of seven books: Rectangle Time (out now), How to Raise a Reader (co-author), My Life with Bob: Flawed Heroine Keeps Book of Books, Plot Ensues, The Starter Marriage and the Future of Matrimony, Pornified, Parenting, Inc., and By the Book: Writers on Literature and the Literary Life.
-Her next book, 100 Things We’ve Lost to the Internet, will be published by Crown on October 26, 2021.
+Pamela Paul is a columnist for The New York Times.
+She was previously the editor of The New York Times Book Review and oversaw all books coverage at The New York Times.
+She is the former host of the weekly Book Review podcast for The Times.
+She is the author and editor of eight books: Rectangle Time (out now), How to Raise a Reader (co-author), My Life with Bob: Flawed Heroine Keeps Book of Books, Plot Ensues, The Starter Marriage and the Future of Matrimony, Pornified, Parenting, Inc., and By the Book: Writers on Literature and the Literary Life.
+Her most recent book is 100 Things We’ve Lost to the Internet.

 The New York Times, April 28, 2021